Discovery Hub

 Knowing how the blinking boxes plugged into your wall work can help you to get the Internet up and running again the next time there's a power outage or connection disruption.

-Modem Router
+Modem

-Brings Internet to your home Brings Internet to your devices
+Brings internet to your home

-Has public IP address Assigns local IP addresses
+Has public IP address

 A modem is a device that connects your home, usually through a coax cable connection, to your Internet service provider (ISP), like Xfinity.
 The modem takes signals from your ISP and translates them into signals your local devices can use, and vice versa.
 The connection between your house and the Internet is known as a wide area network (WAN).
 Each modem has an assigned public IP address that identifies it on the Internet.